tl;dr — zero stays zero forever, but even a fractional amount can grow.

 The good news: despite how high the prices have become, we are still in the early days of cryptocurrency.

 Many years ago, I bought some BTC and ETH.
-In 2015, I sold my cryptocurrency.
+In 2015, I sold.
 Sometimes you have to sell.

 The argument I’m making here is that even when you have to sell, don’t sell to zero.

-Even if I had kept .05 bitcoin in my account, by today’s pricing, that would equate to $2265 USD.
+As a thought experiment, what if I had kept .05 bitcoin in my account?
+By today’s pricing, that would equate to $2265 USD.
 It would have been next to nothing back then.

-Returning after a few years of absence, it’s amazing to me at how the ecosystem has developed.
-To people on the outside, maybe it seems like a niche thing where a few people are speculating.
+To people on the outside, maybe cryptocurrency still seems like a niche thing where a few people are speculating.

 The volatility in the space speaks to the side of human nature where we expect near-instant results.
 The suggestion I’m making is that instead of striving to become rich overnight, what about charting a course of a few years instead?
-Calibrating that way will prevent the kinds of risk taking that statistically speaking will end by the speculator losing money.
+Calibrating that way will prevent the kinds of risk-taking that can only end by the speculator losing money.

 It’s a new space, so ultimately it is what we make of it.
 Invest in what you believe in and find other ways of participating as well.
 Decentralization is a cause worth fighting for.

 Yes, cryptocurrency is still volatile.
 Yes, sometimes the valuation seems high if you look to the past at how things have already multiplied.
 Forecasting becomes very difficult.